 You can see the program for the upcoming events on Zenta Club’s homepage.

 Other things you need to know for your Split nightlife tour:

-Map: on the map below you can find all the bars and discotheques mentioned above, if you need taxi to move around between the clubs you should call +38521970, they have English speaking radio operators.
-Remember always to ask for price before jumping in the taxi, as you see I have marked several taxi stations on the map, use the closest!
+Map: on the map below you can find all the bars and discotheques mentioned above, if you need taxi I have marked the taxi stations on the map, use the closest!